openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 #### Support burden
 There is concern that *random* customers will use this feature out of context and create a support burden.
-However, using such platform type in conjunction with [capabilites selection](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md) could give us a clear signal about how to properly triage 3d party created replacements for Red Hat components.
+However, using such platform type in conjunction with [capabilites selection](https://github.com/openshift/enhancements/blob/master/enhancements/installer/component-selection.md) could give us a clear signal about how to properly triage third-party created replacements for Red Hat components.

 ### Drawbacks

 Current approach with having statically defined platform list is already there, quite transparent and battle-hardened.
 Changing it by adding the new, way less specific platform type would mean a significant step away from current design patterns in this area.

-Also, future support strategy is not completely clear due to we have plans around enablement of 3d party platform-specific components, which codebase would be mostly out of our control.
+Also, future support strategy is not completely clear due to our plans around enablement of third-party platform-specific components, which codebase would be mostly out of our control.

 ## Design Details